Alzheimer's disease is the most common cause of dementia in the UK.

 The risk of Alzheimer's disease and other types of dementia increases with age, affecting an estimated 1 in 14 people over the age of 65 and 1 in every 6 people over the age of 80.

-But around 1 in every 20 cases of Alzheimer's disease affects people aged 40 to 65.
+But around 1 in every 20 people with Alzheimer's disease are under the age of 65.
 This is called early- or young-onset Alzheimer's disease.

 Getting a diagnosis